Your ability to make decisions is key to intentional living

 Ever stand in the cereal aisle, overwhelmed by choices?
 Or maybe you’ve spent hours debating whether to take that new job offer, only to end up doing nothing?
 (We’ve all been there.)
-Decision-making is the secret sauce to living intentionally.
-Here’s why it’s so important—and how to get better at it.

-I mean… why not eat both?
+I mean... why not choose both?
+That's a decision.

 Why decision-making is crucial